-Inbound Filter: This section will list any rules that are created.
-You may click
+Details: This section will list any rules that are created.
+You may click the Edit icon to change the settings or enable/disable the rule, or click the Delete icon to remove the rule.

 Time Settings

 The Time Configuration option allows you to configure, update, and maintain the correct time on the internal system clock.
 From this section you can set the time zone that you are in and set the Time Server.
 Daylight Saving can also be configured to automatically adjust the time when needed.